DaveCzyz/find-planet/README.md

 3. run developer server 'npm run dev'

 # Disclaimer
-Due to the lack of support for sorting, plain sorting on the already downloaded list has been used.
+Due to the lack of sorting support in the Swapi API, I used regular sorting on the current page.